-What do you wear to an event that calls for “resort casual” business clothing?
-(Or: what do you wear for business at the beach?)
+What do you wear to an event that calls for a “resort casual dress code” for business clothing?
+(Or: what do you wear to beachy conferences?)
 Key factors: You already look young for your age, you’re at least 20 years younger than any of your colleagues, and you’ll be meeting some of them for the first time.
 Oh, also: The meeting is in Florida, so to complicate matters further, you’ll probably encounter heat and high humidity outside and frigid air conditioning inside.
 Reader C wonders:

 Can you help me with suggestions on “resort casual attire” for a marketing meeting in Florida?
 I’ve been on my traveling/remote team for 1.5 years but have yet to meet some of the team.
 I am not only a young looking 28-year-old but my entire team’s junior by 20-25 years.
 My first thought when we say “resort casual” is maxi skirts and tropical dresses which doesn’t exactly scream take-me-seriously.
 I have a few thoughts on do’s and dont’s and was wondering if you had any guidance or additional thoughts.
 Thank you for any help!

 Do’s: Ankle length slacks, flow-y top, colorful scarfs, knit pencil skirts, flats, cardigans

 Dont’s: Sandals, maxi skirts/dresses, tank tops, pumps, blazers, tights

 Reader M has as similar question, although this one involves a party that’s part of a trade show:

 Hi!
 I live in Roanoke, VA, and am attending a Vendor Show in Orlando, FL, next week.
 The second day of the show, there will be a “Dinner & Beach Bash.”
 What should I wear?